b-brankovics/UNIX-for-bio/doc/unix_basics.md

 `kitchen` inside `house/first_floor`.

-You can see that we used "_" to separete "first" and "floor" instead of a " ".
-Many Windows users are surprised when they get files from Linux users like `My_project` instead of "My project".
+You can see that we used "_" to separete "first" and "floor" instead of a " " (space).
+Many Windows users are surprised when they get files from Linux users: like `My_project` instead of `My project`.
 Let's see why.

 Try issuing the following: